usbt0p/fuzzy_car/README.md

 </a>

-- [ ] Make car change angle when turning
-- [x] Add image to readme
-- [ ] Randomize obstacle images
-- [ ] Make road lines move for a more dynamic environment
+### Main functionalities / functional requirements
 - [ ] Adjust spawn rate of obstacles and prevent impossible spawns and blockages:
     - [x] no obstacle overlap
     - [ ] no "barriers": spawns in line that don't leave room for the car to fit between them
 - [ ] Adjust controller: too many obstacles on one side overpower one very close on the other
 - [ ] Adjust defuzz method an possibly some membership functions (change to trapezoidal, move fuzzy numbers)
+- [ ] Write unit tests
+- [ ] mirar researchgate para cosas de funciones de pertenencia y de defuzz
+- [ ] make a 'obstacle circuit' where the car makes a turn +  barrier mode that spawns barriers with a hole so the car goes into it

+### Optional requirements / GUI stuff
+- [x] Draw hitboxes to debug possible problems
 - [x] Fix bad road drawing when resizing window
+- [ ] Make car change angle when turning
+- [ ] Make road lines move for a more dynamic environment
+- [ ] Randomize obstacle images
+- [ ] modificar las constantes de dimensión para que dependan del obstáculo, si no randomizarlos es imosible
+- [ ] do some typing for the modules

+### Documentation
 - [x] Update documentation with latest changes
-- [ ] Draw hitboxes to debug possible problems
+- [x] Add image to readme
 - [ ] Document problems:
     - rules are hard to tame: separated right from left, order matters
     - more variables than initially expected (return to center, etc.)